lsst-ts/ts_observatory_model/doc/usage.rst

   from lsst.ts.observatory.model import ObservatoryModel obmod = ObservatoryModel()

-In order for the model to function correctly, it needs to be configures and updated to a given timestamp.
+In order for the model to function correctly, it needs to be configured and updated to a given timestamp.
 The class provides many functions for configuring the various sub-systems, but most will want to use the stored defaults.
 The following runs through this procedure.
 The instance can be printed to show the state of the observatory model.

 .. code-block:: python